Colombo Fashion Week: Swim Week Colombo

 Presenting Sri Lanka's best swimwear designers; regional and international, and promoting fusion with local crafts.
 It is sponsored by OLU Water.

 It also seeks to facilitate a global platform for swimwear, thereby positioning Sri Lanka as swimwear capital of the world.
-Promoting Sri Lanka as a high-quality production destination, as Sri Lanka has some of the worlds best production facilities.
+Promoting Sri Lanka as a high-quality production destination, as Sri Lanka has some of the world's best production facilities.

 Attendance

 Admission to shows at Colombo Fashion week is by invitation only, with specific events included.

 Awards

 CFW gives three awards; Lifetime Achievement Award, Gen-Next award and the Face of CFW award to deserving individuals.